Textalk/angular-schema-form-fontpicker/README.md

 Please note, for simplicty, the options are not watched, so set them, and if changes need to be made, rerender the form.

+There are a couple of SVGs inline in the code, these were made by our designer specifically for this project.
+This is due to us using font-awesome and bootstrap using glyphicons, it's easier this way, less deps.

 Installation
 ------------
 The font picker is an add-on to the Bootstrap decorator.
 To use it, just include